-Green infrastructure contributes to the resilience, and sustainability, of economic growth in a particular place, through reducing important risks, such as flooding and temperature extremes.
+Green infrastructure contributes to the resilience and sustainability, of economic growth in a particular place, through reducing important risks, such as flooding and temperature extremes.
 There is good evidence that green infrastructure can reduce damage costs (allowing greater investment in productive activities), often providing a more cost-effective way to meet environmental targets than mechanical solutions.
-In Hampshire there are some excellent examples of how restored landscapes have made space for water; Winnall Moors -a nature reserve in the Itchen Valley - has played a vital role in reducing the level of flooding currently affecting Winchester.
-Allowing the water meadows to flood using traditional water management systems such as sluices and carriers to direct excess water into the meadows and away from the city, there has been a dramatic reduction in the speed by which flood water has entered the city.
+In Hampshire there are some excellent examples of how restored landscapes have made space for water.
+Winnall Moors, 14 a nature reserve and part of the Itchen Valley Special Area of Conservation, has played a vital role in reducing the level of flooding currently affecting Winchester.
+Allowing the water meadows to flood using traditional water management systems such as sluices and carriers to direct excess water into the meadows and away from the city, there has been a dramatic reduction in the speed by which flood water has entered the city15.

-There is also compelling evidence that green infrastructure solutions, for example Sustainable Urban Drainage Systems (SUDS) and green roofs, bring economic as well as environmental benefits.
+There is also compelling evidence that green infrastructure solutions, for example Sustainable Drainage Systems (SuDS) and green roofs, bring economic as well as environmental benefits.